 The Wisconsin Society for Ornithology is a volunteer, non-profit organization.
-Thanks to the efforts of dedicated volunteers, WSO has achieved many great accomplishments during our 75-year history, including coordinating one of the largest citizen science surveys in the state – the first Breeding Bird Atlas, preserving and managing critical bird habitat in the Baraboo Hills, and inspiring generations of people to enjoy and conserve Wisconsin’s birds.
+Thanks to the efforts of dedicated volunteers, WSO has achieved many great accomplishments during our 80-year history, including coordinating one of the largest citizen science surveys in the state – the first and second Breeding Bird Atlases, preserving and managing critical bird habitat in the Baraboo Hills, and inspiring generations of people to enjoy and conserve Wisconsin’s birds.
 Please consider volunteering for WSO!
 Because WSO is a nonprofit 501(c)(3) organization, you may deduct as a charitable donation any out-of-pocket expenses incurred while donating time to the organization, but a value for your time and personal services may not be deducted.

 Field Trip Leaders

 WSO would like to expand our field trip itinerary to include more destinations in central and northern Wisconsin.
 If you are an experienced birder and enjoy leading groups of people, please consider joining our team of field trip leaders.

 We welcome articles from members, non-members and partnering organizations for our monthly newsletter and quarterly journal.
 We have more ideas for interesting articles than we do authors, so please contact BadgerBirder@wsobirds.org if you enjoy writing and would like to contribute to one of our publications.